 She laughs.
 "Maybe.
 Maybe he's the mixer.
 Maybe he's the spatula.
 I don't know.
 I'm just sorry I thought up that lame analogy in the first place."

 "Yeah, me too."
-He turns to look out again, keeping watch because it is easier than watching her.
+He turns to look out again, keeping watch because it's easier than watching her.

 "I'll always come."
 She leans against him, her shoulder butting up against his arm.
 "When you need me..."